spencer-goergen/HCI/documentation/user_guide.md

 - Select options from drop down menus
 - You may 'Type' your selections as well
 - Click "Refresh" for top or bottom graphs
+- Click "Ok" on error pop-ups to clear

 # Errors